benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

    ChatGPT[^other-similar-tools] in this class, including in work submitted for assessment.

-2. Wherever ChatGPT is used it must be cited according according to the [OpenAI citation instructions](https://platform.openai.com/docs/chatgpt-education/disclosing-the-use-of-chatgpt).[^attribution]
+2. Wherever ChatGPT is used it must be cited according to the [OpenAI citation instructions](https://platform.openai.com/docs/chatgpt-education/disclosing-the-use-of-chatgpt).[^attribution]

 3. You are responsible for everything you submit.
 "It's not my fault---the AI